Table of Contents

 Layer it Up

-You may find as you begin playing with watercolor washes that it is hard to get a perfect wash.
+You may find as you begin playing with watercolor washes that it is hard to get a perfectly smooth wash.
 There will be dark spots, light spots, streaking, and hard edges.
 Embrace these imperfections.
 Watercolor is a wild medium, and you can’t expect to tightly control it.
 Water will flow where it wants to flow, and no matter how hard you try, you won’t be able to completely bend it to your will.
 Learn to roll with these imperfections and not fight them, and you will have a much better time with this medium.

 Washes may seem so basic that they aren’t worth your time, but that couldn’t be further from the truth.
 Mastering washes can unlock techniques and styles that you didn’t know you could do.
 Layering up multiple layers of paint can create some of the most beautiful paintings.
 Yes, applying wash upon wash may take time, but your patience and effort will pay off.
 Practice watercolor washes with all of your favorite colors and keep trying.
 With a little bit of trial and error, you will quickly get a grasp on washes and be one step closer to creating your watercolor style.